 High school students participated in one of three courses: EiHS Research Internship, Stem Cell Academy, or Regenerative Medicine and Disease Modeling.
 Three outstanding high schoolers won scholarships for the Stem Cell Academy, generously provided by Biological Industries.
-Each course includes both lecture and hands-on instruction.
+Each course includes lecture-discussions, hands-on instruction and guest speakers.
 Students learned industry-standard techniques, essential concepts in stem cell biology, and practical, real-world skills.

 This summer’s college courses included 45 students in the California Institute for Regenerative Medicine (CIRM) Bridges program, coming from local California State University campuses as well as Pasadena City College.
 The CIRM Bridges course is designed to prepare students for research placements.
 Therefore, they learned not only the latest techniques, but also how to work independently in a laboratory setting.
 Even after the course ended, Pathways continued to provide scientific consultation and support during the students’ research placements.